SignTools/SignTools/README.md

 The setup consists of two parts:

 - This web service, which runs on a server with any operating system/architecture, and exposes a website where you can upload apps for signing.
 The website is the only place a user interacts with.
 - A macOS builder server, which the web service uses to perform the actual signing.
-The builder requirements are minimal, so any API-enabled Continuous Integration (CI) service, such as GitHub, can be used.
+The builder requirements are minimal, so any API-enabled Continuous Integration (CI) service, such as GitHub Actions, can be used.

-More information can be found in the installation section.
+More information and examples can be found in the installation section.

 ## Disclaimer